PeterSommerlad/CPPCourseIntroduction/exercises/exercise04/README.md

 Demonstrate your function beyond your unit tests by a `main()` function that displays the functions `std::sin(x)`, `std::cos(x)`, `std::tan(x)` for x from `0` to `pi` in `19` steps (10 degrees each).

+## b) attempt top solve the algorithm trivia exercise of exercise08

+This exercise helps you explore the space of the standard library algorithsm and can be solved on the extra self-study day.